 Since you will be in the sun most of the day, bring a hat, sunglasses and a refillable water bottle.

-If you have been to other places in Italy, you already know that water bottles are a must so you aren’t have to constantly buy them.
+If you have been to other places in Italy, you already know that water bottles are a must so you don’t have to constantly buy them.

 You will find many places to refill your bottle for free in Pompeii.